DandyCodes/zeal/README.md

         return r.Status(http.StatusCreated)
     }

-    return nil
+    return r.Error(http.StatusNotFound)
 }
 ```

-The **Error** method takes an HTTP status code and an optional error message
+The **Error** method must be passed a 4xx or 5xx (error) HTTP status code

+If it is not passed an error code, it will respond with http.StatusInternalServerError 500 instead

 ## Standard Library Integration